Cube-OS/cubeOS/docs/tutorials/schedule-app.rst

 GraphiQL
 --------

-All Kubos services which provide an HTTP interface have a special endpoint which can be used to send and receive GraphQL data via an in-browser graphical interface, GraphiQL.
+All CubeOS services which provide an HTTP interface have a special endpoint which can be used to send and receive GraphQL data via an in-browser graphical interface, GraphiQL.